On this page:

 Books and supplies are approximately $2,000 per full-time year.

-This is a bring-your-own-device program with a custom hardware and software requirement.
+This is a bring-your-own-device program with a custom computer hardware and software requirement.

-All computers must meet the following minimum specifications.
+All laptops must meet the following minimum specifications:

 - MacBook Air with M2 chip